Please register to attend ICTforAg 2018 on June 14th, at FHI 360 in Washington, DC

-Like previous conferences, ICTforAg 2018 will be a community-driven event.
-Please consider submitting a session idea to showcase your innovations and experiences.
+Like previous conferences, ICTforAg 2018 will be a community-driven event with community-driven sessions showcasing your peers’ innovations and experiences.

 We’ll create a day of intense exploration of the already possible and soon-to-be tools like artificial intelligence, augmented reality, aerial robotics, sensors, predictive analytics, gamification, and automation.
 We’ll especially seek opportunities to move us from talk to ICTforAg action.